TeamWalabi/EQTManual/docs/survey-design.md

 Classification

-Each item has a label and language setting (Figure 15).
+Each item has a label and language setting.
 Items can be:

 Added (plus icon ‘’)